 Although most gardeners think about insects when they think of garden pests, rodents are the scourge of many gardens.
-Mice, rats, gophers and other rodents not only cause unsightly damage from tunneling through the lawn and garden, they can eventually enter your home after colonizing the garden.
+Mice, rats, gophers, and other rodents not only cause unsightly damage from tunneling through the lawn and garden, but they can also eventually enter your home after colonizing the garden.

 To keep rodents out of the garden – and out of your home – you need to first understand what attracts rodents to the garden and then by changing the habitat, discourage them from taking up residence.

 Like any living creature, rodents seek food, water, and shelter.
 Your garden simply appears to them as an extension of the normal woodland or prairie habitat in which they live.
 Not only does it provide abundant food, but sprinkler systems provide water, and the abundance of vegetation provides suitable shelter.